One-Bedroom ApartmentsRoosevelt Island, Manhattan

 Frequently Asked Questions

-Is Roosevelt Island a good neighborhood for one-bedroom apartment hunters?
+Is Roosevelt Island actually a good fit for someone looking for a one-bedroom apartment?

 Check a specific Roosevelt Island address